voneiden/ocp-freecad-cam/readme.md

 Pocket3D does not work, possibly related to https://github.com/FreeCAD/FreeCAD/issues/6815 - shouldn't be a big loss though, Surface3D can get the same things done IMO.

+VCarve can produce unstable toolpaths, but that is probably a bug in the underlying openvoronoi library.
+Tweaking the job params may help.